alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 ## Equivelant methods

-If we generate a collection of methods, we'll find that although they're distinct in terms of place notation, a lot of them will be the same method for all intents and purposes.
+If we generate all possible methods for some given stage, we'll find that although they're all distinct in terms of place notation, a lot of them will be the same method for all intents and purposes.
 This is usually because one or more of the following are true:

 1. one method has the reverse place notation of the other (example: `x.12.34.16` and `16.34.12.x`)
 2. one method has place notation which is just a rotation of another (example: `x.12.34.16` and `34.16.x.12`)